-6.2 The primary objective for the Commissioner when considering borrowing money is to strike an appropriate balance between securing low interest costs and achieving certainty of those costs over the period for which funds are required.
+6.2 The primary objective for the Commissioner when considering the need to borrow money is to strike an appropriate balance between securing low interest costs and achieving certainty of those costs over the period for which funds are required.
 Although relatively low interest costs may be secured for the short term, it is more difficult to predict interest costs over the long term.